 Many student-athletes experience mental health problems such as depression and anxiety, but they are often reluctant to seek help for a variety of reasons.
-The Athletes Connected program, developed with initial funding from an NCAA Innovations in Research and Practice Grant, is a unique collaboration between the University of Michigan School of Public Health, Depression Center, and Athletic Department to increase awareness of mental health issues, reduce the stigma of help-seeking, and promote positive coping skills among student athletes.
+The Athletes Connected program, developed with initial funding from an NCAA Innovations in Research and Practice Grant, is a unique collaboration between the University of Michigan School of Social Work, Eisenberg Family Depression Center, and Athletic Department to increase awareness of mental health issues, reduce the stigma of help-seeking, and promote positive coping skills among student athletes.

 Below are some key steps taken by the team in order to implement the pilot program:

-Initial planning was completed by the multidisciplinary team and buy-in secured from the administration of relevant departments (Athletics, Depression Center, School of Public Health) prior to submission.
+Initial planning was completed by the multidisciplinary team and buy-in secured from the administration of relevant departments (Athletics, Eisenberg Family Depression Center, School of Social Work) prior to submission.

 Received pilot funding from the NCAA Innovations in Research and Practice Grant

 Conducted student-athlete and athletic trainer focus groups

 Focus groups were used to refine goals and inform programming.
 Questions included those around mental health needs, and facilitators and barriers to help-seeking.

 From the feedback we received, we developed three initial goals.